Home

 What is the Holomua Marine Initiative all about?

 The Division of Aquatic Resources (DAR) launched Holomua Marine Initiative as a way to work with communities to effectively manage our nearshore marine resources around each main Hawaiian island so that our local resources are available and plentiful, today and for future generations.
 This is a new community-based planning approach to ensure local knowledge is guiding marine resource management planning at every step in the process.
-The planning process was launched on Maui first as a pilot in October 2022.
-We will continue our commitment to co-management collaborations with communities statewide in areas where there is expressed interest.
+Click below to check out the guide that describes DAR’s multi-faceted approach for resource management that focuses on convening all stakeholders and expanding outreach, enforcement, monitoring, and restoration efforts.

 Management actions proposed in the island management plan will be based on concerns identified by each island’s community members and resource users.
 They may include fishing regulations, enhanced enforcement, education and outreach efforts, improved signage, coral restoration, and additional monitoring, among others.

-Holomua on Your Island
+Holomua on Maui

 How you can get involved